jimbob4000/RetroFlow-Launcher/README.md

  * Dreamcast:  '.gdi' and '.cdi' games are supported.
  * PS1 using RetroArch - They will use the 'PCSX ReARMed' core, more information on supported extensions here: [https://docs.libretro.com/library/pcsx_rearmed/](https://docs.libretro.com/library/pcsx_rearmed/)

+#### DSVita
+* The default and recommended ROM directory is `ux0:data/dsvita`.
+If you use a different directory you may not be able to fully configure the game settings in DSVita.

 ## 5. Rescan to find your games